An Overview of the Appraisal Process

-A home purchase can be the most serious financial decision many of us will ever make.
-It doesn't matter if where you raise your family, a second vacation property or an investment, purchasing real property is a complex financial transaction that requires multiple parties to make it all happen.
+A home purchase is the most important investment many of us will ever encounter.
+It doesn't matter if where you raise your family, an additional vacation property or an investment, purchasing real property is an involved financial transaction that requires multiple parties to make it all happen.

-Practically all the people involved are quite familiar.
-The most familiar face in the exchange is the real estate agent.
-Next, the bank provides the financial capital required to finance the exchange.
-And the title company sees to it that all requirements of the sale are completed and that the title is clear to transfer from the seller to the purchaser.
+Practically all the parties involved are very familiar.
+The most recognizable face in the transaction is the real estate agent.
+Next, the lender provides the financial capital necessary to fund the exchange.
+The title company ensures that all areas of the sale are completed and that the title is clear to transfer to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Premier Appraisals, Inc. will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our responsibility to first complete a thorough inspection.
-We must physically see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are present and are in the condition a typical buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and convey the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first task at Premier Appraisals, Inc. is to inspect the property to ascertain its true status.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the shape a typical person would expect them to be.
+To make sure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the house.

 Cost Approach

-This is where the appraiser uses information on local building costs, labor rates and other elements to calculate how much it would cost to construct a property nearly identical to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+This is where we pull information on local building costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Sales Comparison

-Appraisers are intimately familiar with the communities in which they appraise.
-They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they work.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the property at hand.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

-• Say, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.
+• For example, if the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in Nesconset and Suffolk, Premier Appraisals, Inc. can't be beat.
-The sales comparison approach to value is usually awarded the most importance when an appraisal is for a real estate exchange.
+A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to knowing the true value of features of homes in Nesconset and Suffolk, Premier Appraisals, Inc. is your local authority.
+The sales comparison approach to value is typically given the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes applied when an area has a reasonable number of rental properties.
-In this situation, the amount of income the real estate generates is factored in with income produced by comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - we may use an additional approach to value.
+In this situation, the amount of revenue the real estate yields is factored in with income produced by comparable properties to determine the current value.

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+Note: While this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
 Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Premier Appraisals, Inc. will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+At the end of the day, an appraiser from Premier Appraisals, Inc. will guarantee you discover the most accurate property value, so you can make wise real estate decisions.